GEOLYTIX/xyz/README.md

 [aws-sdk](https://github.com/aws/aws-sdk-js-v3) - Several modules are required in order to access resources on cloudfront or S3.

+[simple-statistics](https://github.com/simple-statistics/simple-statistics) - A JavaScript implementation of descriptive, regression, and inference statistics.

 ### Development dependencies

 Following development dependencies are required to build the library and run a local instance of the XYZ host.